310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Huh?!
-We are going to deepen our bonds, are we not?!
+Huh!?
+We are going to deepen our bonds, are we not!?
 Let us have fun to the very end!
 If you are not here, who knows when the mood might go down again…!
 {% endbubble %}

 {% bubble Mao %}